Bernese Mountain Dogs are strikingly big, snuggly and smart… and extra slobbery!

 Berners are moderate to heavy shedders.

 Be aware that their size and thick coat mean that grooming is not a five-minute job.
-Owners need to allow plenty of time this!
+Owners need to allow plenty of time for this!

 They’re double-coated, with a topcoat and an undercoat.
 Their topcoat can be kept clean and tangle-free by using a brush called a slicker brush.
 Their undercoat requires a rake brush to remove the dead hair.